BusbyLab/git-gh-demo/README.md

     To https://github.com/gerverska/git-gh-demo_gerverska.git
        51940f6..f3e51cb  main -> main

 Success!
-The remove repo on GitHub now reflects the changes made to the local repo on my computer.
+The remote repo on GitHub now reflects the changes made to the local repo on my computer.

-## The virtuous cycle
+## The virtuous circle

 [Return](#sections)